 Salt-free water softeners

 Salt-free water softeners use potassium chloride to make water soft.
-These water softeners do not remove the excess minerals in the water, instead neutralize them, thereby retaining the minerals in the water that are beneficial.
+These water softeners do not remove the excess minerals in the water, but instead neutralize them, thereby retaining the minerals in the water that are beneficial.
 Though not as effective as ion exchange water softeners, salt-free water softeners are perfect for people who are worried about sodium intake.
-These water softeners prevent mineral deposit on the surface of appliances.
+These water softeners prevent mineral deposits on the surface of appliances.

 Magnetic and electronic water softeners

 Magnetic and electronic water softeners are mainly de-scalers.
 These water softeners reverse the electromagnetic properties of minerals that make water hard.
-The process of making water soft by magnetic and electronic water softeners ensure that the water pipes prevent the hard minerals from settling, thereby avoiding damage.
+The process of making water soft by magnetic and electronic water softeners ensures that the water pipes prevent the hard minerals from settling, thereby avoiding damage.